dngeldark/web_project_4/README.md

 In this project I made use of javascript to target elements in the DOM to be able to change and to store data from the forms.

-Make use of modules
+Make use of modules.
-Make use of webpack
+Make use of webpack.
-Make use of Babel
+Make use of Babel.
-MAke use of OOP
+MAke use of OOP.

 **Project**